What Should You Do if Your Car Stalls on Railroad Tracks?

 What should you do if your car stalls on the tracks at railroad crossing and a train is approaching?

-Do not stand beside your car and try to make the train stop.
+Never stand beside your car and try to make the train stop.
 Trains cannot swerve or stop quickly.
 Even if the locomotive engineer sees you, a freight train moving at 55 mph may need a mile or more to stop once the emergency brakes are applied.
-Trust me, that is a lot of football fields!
+That is a lot of football fields!

-The correct answer is towards the train (run in the direction from which the train is approaching).
+The correct answer is towards the train.
+Do not run down the tracks in the same direction as the train is going.

 Some users react to this: